Simon Loses His Tummy [Kindle Edition], by Judith Wurtman with illustrations by Kathryn Selbert

 Pre-K Nutrition Education Curriculum Developed by the Children’s Museum of Manhattan (CMOM) and the NIH.

-“EatPlayGrow is a new health educational curriculum created through an innovative public-private partnership between the National Institutes of Health (NIH) and the Children’s Museum of Manhattan (CMOM).
+Overview: “EatPlayGrow is a new health educational curriculum created through an innovative public-private partnership between the National Institutes of Health (NIH) and the Children’s Museum of Manhattan (CMOM).
 EatPlayGrow‘s interactive and engaging lessons incorporate art-making, storytelling, music and movement activities into fun, hands-on educational lessons about the importance of making positive choices in areas that most affect health: nutrition, physical activity, and, based on emerging medical research, sleep.

 Notes: This is great for the parents of 2- to 5-year-olds.